Howdy! I’m Jennifer.

 Jennifer Willis loves tales of magickal mayhem, unlikely adventure, and playful intrigue.

-An admitted sci-fi nerd and urban fantasy fan, she is the author of the Valhalla urban fantasy series and the MARS science fiction romance series.
-When she’s not hiking, knitting, baking, star-gazing, or reading like a fiend, she spends her time bringing enchantment to the world.
-She is also the writer behind the Northwest Love Stories feature in The Oregonian and has a byline in the Hugo Award-winning Women Destroy Science Fiction from Lightspeed.
+She is the author of the Norse-themed Rune Witch urban fantasy series and the MARS science fiction romance books.
+She is also the writer behind the (sadly discontinued) Northwest Love Stories feature in The Oregonian and has a byline in the British Fantasy Award-winning Women Destroy Science Fiction from Lightspeed, named one of NPR’s best books in 2014.

-She lives in Oregon with her dude, their dog, an unruly quartet of cats, and possibly a family of raccoons residing under the house.
+An amateur backyard astronomer and avid collector of backpacks, she lives in Oregon with her dude, a tangled trio of cats, and possibly a family of raccoons residing under the house.
+The hummingbirds visiting the feeder outside her office window fill her heart with joy.

-And now a longer and more detailed version, in first-person . . .
+And now a longer and more detailed version of the bio, in first-person . . .

 I’m a writer and editor in Portland, Oregon.
 In non-fiction, I specialize in topics related to living, spirituality/religion, sustainability, and health.
 My articles have appeared in The Oregonian, The Christian Science Monitor, Salon,The Portland Tribune, The Writer, The Lund Report, Ancestry Magazine, Aish.com, Vegetarian Times, Spirituality & Health, and other print and online publications at home and across the globe.